kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 We may consider adding cross Node preemption in future versions if there is enough demand and if we find an algorithm with reasonable performance.

-## Debugging Pod Priority and Preemption

-Pod Priority and Preemption is a major feature that could potentially disrupt Pod scheduling if it has bugs.

-### Potential problems caused by Priority and Preemption

-The followings are some of the potential problems that could be caused by bugs in the implementation of the feature.
-This list is not exhaustive.
+## Troubleshooting

+Pod priority and pre-emption can have unwanted side effects.
+Here are some examples of potential problems and ways to deal with them.

-#### Pods are preempted unnecessarily
+### Pods are preempted unnecessarily

 Preemption removes existing Pods from a cluster under resource pressure to make room for higher priority pending Pods.
-If a user gives high priorities to certain Pods by mistake, these unintentional high priority Pods may cause preemption in the cluster.
-As mentioned above, Pod priority is specified by setting the `priorityClassName` field of `podSpec`.
-The integer value of priority is then resolved and populated to the `priority` field of `podSpec`.
+If you give high priorities to certain Pods by mistake, these unintentionally high priority Pods may cause preemption in your cluster.
+Pod priority is specified by setting the `priorityClassName` field in the Pod's specification.
+The integer value for priority is then resolved and populated to the `priority` field of `podSpec`.

-To resolve the problem, `priorityClassName` of the Pods must be changed to use lower priority classes or should be left empty.
-Empty `priorityClassName` is resolved to zero by default.
+To address the problem, you can change the `priorityClassName` for those Pods to use lower priority classes, or leave that field empty.
+An empty `priorityClassName` is resolved to zero by default.

 When a Pod is preempted, there will be events recorded for the preempted Pod.
 Preemption should happen only when a cluster does not have enough resources for